giovanibolonha/powerplant-coding-challenge/README.md

 This will launch the API, and it will be accessible at the configured port.

-You can open your browser at http://localhost:8888/swagger/index.html to explore the API throught the Swagger UI.
+You can access the API documentation at http://localhost:8888/swagger/index.html using your web browser.

-The endpoint is located at http://localhost:8888/productionplan as asked in the challenge.
+The endpoint for the challenge is http://localhost:8888/productionplan.

 ### CO2